 AEMO agrees on the importance of understanding climate change impacts on the grid, but notes that due to AEMO's higher-level focus, DNSPs should consider undertaking more specialised research for the impacts at distribution levels.

-AEMO will amend the Methodology to clarify how climate change adjustments for electricity consumption and extreme demand are considered, free from duplication.
+AEMO amended the Methodology during the Draft Determination to clarify how climate change adjustments for electricity consumption and extreme demand are considered, free from duplication.
+AEMO's Final Determination is to retain this change.